 Does La Linea de la Concepcion have good beaches?

 Yes.
-La Linea has three main beaches covering over 4.5 kilometres of coastline: Playa de Levante (2.5km), Playa de Poniente (700m), and Playa de Torrenueva (1.5km).
-All are free to use and have basic to full facilities.
+La Linea has three main beaches totalling over four kilometres of coastline: Playa de Levante, Playa de Poniente, and Playa de Torrenueva.
+All are free to use, with facilities ranging from basic to full Red Cross and lifeguard cover in summer.

 What is the calmest beach in La Linea for swimming?